mlochbaum/BQN/spec/grammar.md

 BQN's grammar is given below.
 Terms are defined in a [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) variant.
 However, handling special names properly is possible but difficult in BNF, so they are explained in text along with the braced block grammar.

 The symbols `s`, `F`, `_m`, and `_c_` are identifier tokens with subject, function, 1-modifier, and 2-modifier classes respectively.
 Similarly, `sl`, `Fl`, `_ml`, and `_cl_` refer to literals and primitives of those classes.
-While names in the BNF here follow the identifier naming scheme, this is informative only: syntactic classes are no longer used after parsing and cannot be inspected in a running program.
+While names in the BNF here follow the identifier naming scheme, this is informative only: syntactic roles are no longer used after parsing and cannot be inspected in a running program.

 A program is a list of statements.
 Almost all statements are expressions.
 Namespace export statements, and valueless results stemming from `·`, or `𝕨` in a monadic brace function, can be used as statements but not expressions.